oneacik/digital-garden/_notes/Avocado Objects.md

 ### Advantages

-- Core functionality is more visible
+- Core functionality is more visible and simpler
-- Code is more flexible
+- Code is more flexible, easy to maintenance.
-- Layering approach allows enforcing different laws for each layer (refer to ArchUnit and LayerSuperType)
-- Clean Code/Architecture is enforced by decorator boundaries
-- Self Similarity if enforced globally
+- Different laws can be applied to different layers
+- Different modules are easier to interpret because of the common pattern

 ### Disadvantages

-- Factory Methods/Factories are needed
-- Design becomes more complex
+- More code
+- More complexity

 ## Example